mdelmans/osma/docs/index.md

 * Reddit using [praw](https://praw.readthedocs.io/en/stable/)
 * NewsAPI using [newsapi](https://newsapi.org/docs/client-libraries/python)

-You can easily extend OSMA to use other APIs, check out [Add a new source] on how to do it.
+You can easily extend OSMA to use other APIs by creating a subclass from the `Source` class.

 At the moment, OSMA only supports [Jekyll](https://jekyllrb.com/) as an aggregator frontend.
-But you can easily add your own.
-See [Add a new aggregator] on how to do it.
+But you can easily add your own by crating a subclass form the `Aggregator` class.

 ## Installation